Followship with Men

 Line Judgments

-Fellowship with others at the beginning.
-No error.
+Fellowship with men at the gate.
+No blame.

 Small Image